 Well, you can enable Remote control on your phone so that if you lose it, you can find the location of the phone and wipe out the phone using the Internet.

 The second thing that you can do is enabling the Automatic factory reset your phone after a certain number of wrong tries.

 So, these are some security tips to improve smartphone security without antivirus.
 If you follow these points then you would never need an Antivirus for your mobile phone.

-Android is capable to secure itself and even if you use an antivirus but don’t follow security tips then you antivirus also won’t help you.
+Android is capable to secure itself and even if you use an antivirus but don’t follow security tips then your antivirus also won’t help you.

 So, tell me were you using antivirus?
 And do you still want to use it after reading this?
-If you have any query or suggestion then please write in comments.
+If you have any queries or suggestions for smartphones security then please write in the comments.